chainHero/heroes-service/README.md

 docker-compose up
 ```

-You will see a lot of logs with different colors (red isn't equal to errors).
+You will see a lot of logs with different colors (for your information, red isn't equal to errors).

 Open a new terminal and run: